 Wildcat Transition Program is the academic support program for students conditionally admitted to Central Washington University.
 Determined by CWU Admissions, students in the Wildcat Transition Program are provided assistance during their First Year.
 Academic Advisors in this program assist students with completing successful transitions into and through the university, developing academic study skills, choosing their major, and achieving their educational goals.

-STAR is an academic support program serving underrepresented students.
-Qualified students have experienced challenges and barriers while pursuing an education.
+STAR is an academic support program serving traditionally underrepresented students.
+Qualified students have experienced challenges and barriers while pursuing an education but possess the grit to persevere.

 Kendall Lindberg, CWU Senior in the STAR Program was named the 2016 Student Employee of the Year.
 SSTAR Student Serves As Commencement Student Speaker